Space Studies Symposium 2026

 Friday, March 27

 Participants will prepare a short oral presentation that summarizes their overall project through its research questions, methods, and conclusions.
-During the session, presenters will introduce and explain their project to the audience and respond to their questions.
+During the session, presenters will introduce and explain their project to the audience and answer questions.

 Overview